Berkeley-CS61B/website-sp24/projects/proj3/index.md

 - Your program must have a HUD, which displays relevant information somewhere outside the area displaying the world/tiles.
 - HUD must display a description of tile upon hovering over the tile.
 - Your program must not use real time.
 Nothing should be moving if no input is being received.
+This requirement is only necessary for the autograders; feel free to have real-time dependent features for 3C.
 - Your program must include features that make up 28 points from the Ambition categories, **with at least one primary feature**.